yogitasn/SpringBoard-DE-Projects/Spark Optimization Mini Project/README.md

 * Python 3.7+
 * Spark2

+## Optimization

-Following strategy was applied to optimize the code
+Following modifications were done to optimize the code

 ```
 Default partitions in Spark is 200.
-Reduced the no of partitions using coalesce

 questionsDF.rdd.getNumPartitions()=4

+answers_month.rdd.getNumPartitions()=200

-To avoid shuffles in the join step,  reduced the no. of partitions using coalesce
+To avoid more shuffles in the join step,  reduced the no. of partitions using coalesce

 answers_month=answers_month.coalesce(4)